How to become a

 What other WA organizations are mobilizing partners?

-Our coordinating committee, has just begun the process of signing Washington groups up and so far we have 30 on the attached list of WAPPC mobilizing partners with several more in the process of being added.
+So far we have 60+ WPPC mobilizing partners.
+Attached is a list of WAPPC mobilizing partners with several more in the process of being added.
 Also attached is the list of national PPC mobilizing partners to give you an idea of the breadth of involvement there is in this fusion movement.
 When a national body is a partner (e.g.,Indivisible), we hope to add the state or local chapters of those bodies as state partners as well as organizations that are only local, regional or statewide here.